 I love when people say that feeding your child in public uncovered is disrespectful because that REALLY grinds my gears!
 I’ve been waiting for someone to say something to me about publicly feeding my child so I can throw hand them a sandwich and throw a blanket over their head and say, “now eat.”
 I assure you, they will not like it!

 The fear of ridicule and disapproval is strong and for this reason also, some mom’s don’t breastfeed.
 Or at least not in public.

-4. Because it’s HARD- now this is the reason that I didn’t really appreciate as much since I am a self-proclaimed expert breastfeeder now, but getting started on this breastfeeding journey IS hard!
+Now this is the reason that I didn’t really appreciate as much since I am a self-proclaimed expert breastfeeder now, but getting started on this breastfeeding journey IS hard!
 Especially since babies come into this world in all kinds of different health situations.